A treatment used with a medication to aid its effect.

 Similar to a durable power of attorney for healthcare: a document that designates the person you trust to make medical decisions on your behalf if you are unable.

 Services provided in the home, such as nursing and physical therapy.

-Considered a model of quality care, hospice focuses on relieving symptoms and supporting patients with a life expectancy of months, not years.
-Hospice involves a team-oriented approach to expert medical care, pain management and emotional and spiritual support.
-The emphasis is on caring, not curing.
-In most cases hospice care is provided to a patient in his or her own home.
+Hospice is based on prognosis.
+It focuses on providing palliative care for people with a life expectancy of months.
+It is covered by the hospice medicare benefit.
+Hospice involves a team-approach to expert medical care, pain and symptom management, and emotional and spiritual support.
+It is considered a model of quality health care, The emphasis is on comfort.
+In most cases, hospice care is provided to a patient in his or her own home.
 It also can be provided in freestanding hospice facilities, hospitals, nursing homes and other long-term care facilities.

 The process of providing water or fluid by mouth, tube, or intravenously.

 The process of inserting a tube into a patient′s lungs to help with breathing.